litmuschaos/litmus/experiments/openebs/openebs-target-network-loss/README.md

 ## Exit-Criteria

--   Application services are accessible & pods are healthy
+-   Application services are accessible & pods should not be in running state
--   Data written prior to chaos is successfully retrieved/read
--   Database consistency is maintained as per db integrity check utils
 -   Storage target pods are healthy

 ## Notes